-Clicking the image next to the Tape Library provides the validation status.
-If validation is successful,
+Clicking the Gimage next to the Tape Library provides the validation status.
+If validation is successful, winage is displayed.
+Else, 🗱 image is displayed.

 To edit the selected Tape Library, click Edit available next to the Tape Library.
 Update the required fields and click Update Tape Library to save the updates.
 Else, click Cancel.